J-O-H-N-P-A-U-L/portfolio/pages/index.md

 Master of Multimedia Technology majoring in Computer Engineering

 Completed in 2012

+Swinburne University of Technology

+Professional Certificate in ICT - Web Applications Development

+Completed in 2009
 ## Software Engineering
 I'm an experienced Software Engineer and I love to build and ship apps using JavaScript, AJAX, Transact-SQL (T-SQL), Spatial Databases, R, R Shiny, R Markdown, Leaflet, Flex Dashboard and Geographic Information Systems (GIS).